-If R_2 is extended to be the whole domain, i.e., R_2 = DOM(L), then the selector [L = DOM(L)] is always true, and therefore can be removed.
+If R_2 is extended to be the whole domain, i.e., $R_2 = DOM(L)$, then the selector [L = DOM(L)] is always true, and therefore can be removed.
 In this case, the extending reference rule becomes the dropping condition rule.
-There are two other special cases of the extending reference rule.
-They take into consideration the type of the descriptor L [defined by the structure of DOM(L)].
+They take into consideration the type of the descriptor L (defined by the structure of DOM(L)).
 They are presented as separate rules below.

-• The closing interval rule
+-The closing interval rule